Finfish aquaculture: Advertised applications under the Water Environment (Controlled Activities) (Scotland) Regulations 2011

 • Marine Scotland LicensingMoorings and navigation

-• Relevant local authority Visual amenity, noise and sea lice interaction with wild fish*
+• Relevant local authority Visual amenity, noise and sea lice interaction with sea trout*

 • Health & Safety Executive and the relevant local authorityWorkforce safety